-Building on \autoref{RQ1}, which examined how MCNs construct internal and external folk theories of algorithms, we now turn to how these interpretations are institutionalized into labor control.
-First, MCNs embed algorithmic expectations into everyday routines, through onboarding, coaching, and evaluations, repeating the message that effort, emotion, and consistency will be rewarded by the algorithm.
-This moralized framing aligns with the external folk theory that success is earned, motivating streamers to self-discipline and persist.
+Building on \autoref{RQ1}, which examined how MCNs construct internal and external interpretation of algorithms, we now turn to how these interpretations are institutionalized into labor control.
+First, MCNs embed algorithmic expectations into everyday routines, through on-boarding, coaching, and evaluations, repeating the message that effort, affect, and consistency will be rewarded by the algorithm.
+This moralized framing aligns with the external interpretation that success is earned, motivating streamers to self-discipline and persist.
 At the same time, MCNs internally acknowledge the algorithm’s volatility and shift the burden of failure onto streamers through this moral frame, who blame themselves rather than systemic opacity (\autoref{trans}).
 Second, MCNs formalize these beliefs through structured schedules and aesthetic standards, reinforcing the idea that algorithmic success can be optimized.
-Streamers are encouraged to upgrade equipment, refine routines, and purchase services—all justified by the external folk theory.
-Yet MCNs, guided by internal theories, understand the algorithm offers no guarantees.
+Streamers are encouraged to upgrade equipment, refine routines, and purchase services—all justified by the external interpretation.
+Yet MCNs, guided by internal interpretation, understand the algorithm offers no guarantees.
 Their profits rely not on streamer success, but on sustaining belief and dependence on paid services (\autoref{embedd}).